TeamPancakes94/BigDataBowl/README.md

 Each pillar isolates a measurable skill that influences the ball’s outcome, while the additional **Improv Index** runs parallel to capture creative adaptation beyond the scripted route.

-We will use the 5 following categories:
+We will use the 5 following pillars:
 - **A** = Anticipation / Reaction — quickness of response after the snap
 - **S** = Separation / Space — distance created or denied at the catch point
 - **E** = Execution / Technique — precision, body control, and mechanics